Ellutze/Witch_DnD5e/docs/source/Leveling.rst

 -------
 Gain a spell from the :doc:`Spells List` .

-Bookworm (BW) learns about a type of creature (select from: elemental, fey, fiend, giant, ooze, dragon, construct, aberration).
+Bookworm (BW) learns about a type of entity (select from: elemental, fey, fiend, giant, ooze, dragon, construct, aberration).
 Basic members of this group (non-boses, non-unique monsters) will be subject to BWs borrowing ability (similar to EMP for humanoids above).
 The
 Witch also gets a very good understanding about that type of creature (resistances, hit-points, habitats, vulnerabilities, ACs... ).